Wooden air engine 1

 to just 4 cm head of water - very low pressure.

-For the main crank, I just put a screw off center in the flywheel.
-But I still needed a secondary crank 90 degrees out of phase to activate the valve block with.
-I was rather happy with how this crank set turned out.
 I started by gluing a short dowel alongside the main dowel for the shaft, along with the blocks.
 I then cut away most of the shaft itself with a band saw, and whittled what was left round.
 As it is, a small sliver of the main crankshaft dowel still connects both ends, because the two shafts I used overlapped a little bit.

 For the bearings, I just ran hardwood on hardwood, with a little bit of axle grease and oil on it.